 We rise before the sun this morning to sail along the Ganges and see devout Hindus bathing and praying beneath the rising sun.
 We head back to the hotel for breakfast before enjoying a short tour of Varanasi.

 This afternoon we visit the ruined city of Sarnath.
 This is an important pilgrimage site for Buddhists as it was here that Buddha gave his first sermon.

 After flying back to India's capital this morning, we'll head to Old Delhi for a tour.
 Established in the 17th century and today surrounded by the remains of the city walls, Old Delhi epitomises stereotypical India.
 Within its labyrinth of alleyways, and beneath simply constructed shelters, families raise their children and earn a living.
 Temples and mosques fill every available space and vibrant bazaars and tempting food stalls flood the narrow lanes with colour and heady scents.
 You'll also see Raj Ghat, the cremation grounds of Mahatma Gandhi and Humayun's Tomb.

 Join your fellow travellers for a farewell dinner this evening.

-You can extend your tour with this three-night extension, staying at the Holiday Inn Amritsar for two nights (half-board basis) and the Holiday Inn Aerocity in Delhi for 1 night (Bed-and-Breakfast basis).
+You can extend your holiday with this 3-night extension, staying at the Holiday Inn Amritsar for two nights (half board basis) and the Holiday Inn Aerocity in Delhi for 1 night (Bed and Breakfast basis).
 We include a tour of Amritsar and a visit to the Golden Temple.
 You'll also attend the Wagah border ceremony.
-Price is a supplement to the quoted tour price.
+Price is a supplement to the quoted holiday price.
 You will be accompanied by a Tour Manager.